drewgendreau/Socrata.jl/README.md

 ````

-The `url` may be a [Socrata API Endpoint](http://dev.socrata.com/docs/endpoints.html) or may be common url found in the address bar (in which case Socrata.jl will automatically attempt to parse the string into a usable format).
+The `url` may be a [Socrata API Endpoint](http://dev.socrata.com/docs/endpoints.html) or may be the URL from the address bar (in which case Socrata.jl will automatically attempt to parse the string into a usable format).
 For example, the following are all valid urls for the same dataset:

 * http://soda.demo.socrata.com/resource/4334-bgaj
 * http://soda.demo.socrata.com/resource/4334-bgaj.json